Stochastic heat differences between many-particle and density field descriptions: Many-polymer solution

 A main analytical tool leveraged in this section is mode analysis~\cite{Doi_Edwards,JStatMech_Panja_2010,PRE_Sakaue_2013,PRE_Saito_2015,PRE_Lizanna_Barkai_2010,PRE_Saito_Sakaue_2017,PRE_Saito_2017,PRE_Saito_2022_1,PRE_Saito_2022_2,PRE_Saito_2023}, which has the advantage of enabling simultaneously diagonalization of frictions, noises, and restoring forces (due to the chain structure) on the equation of motion.
 A normal mode, such as a $q$-th mode, is conventionally denoted by uppercase ${\bm X}_{i,q}$.
 The equation of motion in the mode space is rigorously or approximately governed by

 where a transformation between real and mode space is defined as

 (Refer to the literature~\cite{Doi_Edwards,PRE_Saito_Sakaue_2017}, a footnote\footnote{ The Rouse polymer is quite often employed as an instructive polymer model~\cite{deGennesBook,Doi_Edwards,Khoklov_Grosberg}.
-We here illustrate a single Rouse polymer and disregard the subscript $i$.
+We here illustrate a single Rouse polymer while disregarding the subscript $i$.
 The fundamental equation in real space under a continuous limit along $n$ is rigorously given by

 where ${\bm f}_n$ or ${\bm \zeta}_n(t)$ denotes external force and noise acting on the $n$-th monomer, respectively.
 The ${\bm \zeta}_n(t)$ is Gaussian-distributed noises with mean zero and the FDR of the second kind: